adamstn2/Core-shell-spherical-DEP-polarization-model/README.md

 # MATLAB Code for Core-shell-spherical-DEP-polarization-model
 # Overview
 This MATLAB code repository presents an implementation of the core-shell spherical dielectrophoresis (DEP) polarization model for analyzing the electrical properties of biological cells.
-The oprimary focus is highlighting the role of the linear scalar (equivalent to the Clausius-Mossotti factor).
+The primary focus is highlighting the role of the linear scalar (equivalent to the Clausius-Mossotti factor).
 The code utilizes the fminsearchbnd function in MATLAB for nonlinear fitting, adjusting parameters (ε_mem, σ_cyto, ε_cyto, and the linear scalar) to maximize the R-value and enhance the agreement between the model and experimental data.

 # Instructions for Running Fit_DEP_Spectrum_Multi_for_model:
 1. Download the following files (five total) into a single folder.